 For the most part, the housing stock in Ferndale is in good condition.
-The City has very little concentration of substandard housing, which is typically found in older urban areas; however, houses in poor condition do exist in isolated areas within the City.
-While significant variation exists, homes constructed between 1945 and 1980 are more likely to see an increased need for maintenance over the course of the planning period to avoid a decline into substandard housing.
+The City has very little concentration of substandard housing, which is typically found in older urban areas. ~~However, houses in poor condition do exist in isolated areas within the City.
+While significant variation exists, homes constructed between 1945 and 1980 are more likely to see an increased need for maintenance over the course of the planning period to avoid a decline into substandard housing.~~

 The Whatcom County Assessor's Office provides information related to housing construction quality, which is a good indicator of housing condition.
 The Assessor's data indicates that the quality of the overall housing stock is average to above average citywide.
 There are a few areas, however, where the condition of housing is less than average.
 Two such areas of note are the area immediately north of downtown and the central core area.
-There are also scattered pockets of substandard housing located along the Portal Way corridor.
-Preventing existing affordable housing stock from deteriorating is a key to retaining existing affordable housing.
+There are also scattered pockets of substandard housing located along the Portal Way corridor. ~~The City is aware of the housing condition in these areas.~~ Preventing existing affordable housing stock from deteriorating is a key to retaining existing affordable housing.